 Stem height of epicormic shoots

 The height above ground level at which a tree is decapitated to produce coppice has been found to be critical for rooting rates of cuttings (e.g. (Haines et al. 1993).
 In our study, total stem length (i.e. the sum of the length of the main stem plus the branch length) was used rather than vertical height above ground level because this was thought to moderate among tree forms (multi-stem “mallee” forms versus small trees with short single main stems and damaged forms where trees had been prostrated by flood water).
 For the 37 trees sampled for induced or spontaneous epicormic, the shoots were sourced at stem lengths ranging from around 0.2m to 4m.
-There was a significant (p-value= 0.022) negative correlation (r = -0.375) between stem length and rooting rate.
+There was a significant (p-value= 0.022) negative correlation (r = -0.375) between stem length and rooting rate (Correlation plot not shown).

 Are new shoots on a cutting a reliable indicator of rooting?